 Centuries later, in 1945 a devastated Japan lay in ruins in the aftermath of World War II.
 The U.S. General Douglas MacArthur stated, "Japan is in a spiritual vacuum.
 Send 5,000 missionaries and 10 million Bibles and Japan will be filled with Christianity."
 Few Bibles or missionaries were sent, and Japan remains Buddhist to the present time.
 Only about 1% of Japan's 125 million people are Christians today.
 Another great opportunity was lost.

 Many Christian and human rights organizations inform the world about the gruesome abuses that take place in North Korea.
 There are thousands of Christians currently languishing in North Korean prison labor camps, facing dastardly tortures that are comparable to anything depraved men have inflicted on one another in the history of humanity.
-In this newsletter we have decided not to focus on the rampant persecution in North Korea, but rather we would like to share a wonderful opportunity that exists for Christians around the world to help our brothers and sisters in this needy country.

 A Famine of God's Word